 Webcast sponsored by the Irving K. Barber Learning Centre and hosted by the Faculty of Education CREATE series.
 This hands-on presentation will discuss and showcase opportunities for effective use of technology-enhanced pedagogies in teacher education, as well as K-12 Mathematics and Science classrooms.
 We will focus on electronic-response systems (or clickers) and discuss how they can be implemented in K-12 classrooms and in teacher education.
 We will also brainstorm opportunities for bridging the gap between educational research teaching practice through creating research-informed resources for technology-enhanced teaching.
 We will showcase our new initiative “Mathematics and Science Teaching and Learning through Technologies” project, supported by the Faculty of Education and Teaching and Learning Enhancement Fund (http://scienceres-edcp-educ.sites.olt.ubc.ca/ ).
 Marina Milner-Bolotin is Assistant Professor, Science Education, Department of Curriculum and Pedagogy.

-About the Speakers
+About the Speaker